-To provide a venue and outlet for unconventional, under-represented and emerging artists, writers and musicians in the Seacoast, NH area through publications, multimedia events, open markets, exhibitions, discussions, workshops and community projects.
+To provide a venue and outlet for unconventional, under-represented and emerging artists of all mediums in the Seacoast, NH area through publications, multimedia events, open markets, exhibitions, discussions, workshops and community projects.

 The release of the first zine propelled Wrong Brain into a collective organization.
 Cody John Laplante, a poetry contributor, offered his talents as Literary Editor.
 Musician Greg Baldi curated the first audio compilation featuring recorded local music and spoken word, to be included in zine #2.
 Interest in WB grew; people reached out with ideas, money, and help: free color copies from work, web space, distribution, places to host fundraisers and release parties.
 The zines could be found, for free, in local businesses in Exeter, Newmarket, Dover, Portsmouth, Kittery, Rochester, and Durham.